italonascimento/wire/README.md

 ### Render

-The `render` function, as you may expect, is where we define what gets rendered to the screen.
+The `render` function is where we **define** the rendering function of our component.

-As we're **just defining**, we won't acctually render anything here.
+That's right.
+Instead of acctually rendering stuff, this function will only
-Instead, we're going to recieve the current state and return a new function, which Wire will use to make the actual rendeing.
+recieve the current state and return a new function.

+That's important because we're not trying to produce any side-effects here, but instead we're define our logic.
+Wire will be encharged of calling the returned function to produce the side-effects everytime the state changes.

 ```lua
 local function render(state)